lingtorp/iec61850-server/README.md

 - Network interface names are fetched only on Linux
 - Nuklear needs a different backend (see Nuklear documentation or their demos)
 - Investigate if it is worth using libiec61850 without threads.
+- Stopping and starting the server seems to slowly corrupting some memory and thus will crash after a couple of iterations.

 Tested on Ubuntu 17.04.